moutaz3003/veggie-planet/README.md

 | Log Out | ✔      |    ❌ |
 | My Profile | ✔      |    ❌ |
 | Add Recipe | ✔      |    ❌ |

+Accessing the "My Profile" page enables user to edit or delete recipe, both of which are also options not availabe to non members

+## Design Structure
+The website used a template that is free to use by [BootstrapMade](https://bootstrapmade.com/) called Restaurantly, after receiving permission to use this template for the purposes of my project.
+I have however modified the template and tailored it to my own needs, using slightly different colour schemes and free/license-free images from [Unsplash](https://unsplash.com/).
+The template comes with a few libraries including bootstrap, animate css for smooth animations, swiper touch slider, but I have also decided to use AOS on-scroll animation library, glightbox for interactive image animations on hover.

+## Fonts
+Three fonts from google fonts have been used to embed the following fonts:

+* "Poppins" for H1's that have been made to have a small font for a more modern feel.
+* "Playfair Display" for headers, which in fact are a further elaboration of the H1 title, and
+* "Open Sans" for content including paragraphs, list items including recipe methods, ingredients and Navbar list items.

+## Colours

+The main colours used were various shades of black using RGBA, and in order to break the contrast, #cda45e, a version of beige has been used for buttons, headers, borders of a variety of elements including input fields.

+## Icons

+I have used [Font Awesome](https://fontawesome.com/) for all of the icons I have used throughout the website.